mediaexplorer74/WeatherAppX/README.md

 # Xamarin Weather App

 **Weather App** is a simple weather app developed using Xamarin Forms.
+WeatherApiX is my fork of it.

 The app allows you to see the weather from your current location or another location around the globe using **OpenWeather Api**.